-You vet will recommend specific pain management and post-operative care for you to provide your pup after surgery, but here are some general rules to keep in mind while your dog recovers.
+Your vet will recommend specific pain management and post-operative care for you to provide for your pup after surgery, but here are some general rules to keep in mind while your dog recovers.

 - Refrain from bathing your dog for at least 10 days following surgery.

-- For up to two weeks after the procedure, prevent your dog from running, jumping, or undertaking other strenuous activity.
+- For up to two weeks after the procedure, prevent your dog from running, jumping, or undertaking other strenuous activities.

 - Check your dog’s incision daily to ensure it’s healing correctly.
 Contact your vet if you notice swelling, redness, or discharge.